Leroy Sanchez: Career

 Leroy released two singles in 2014, "By My Side" and "Little Dancer".

 In 2016, he was nominated for a Premios Juventud Award, and a Teen Choice Award.

 Sanchez is an independent artist.
 He headlined the Man of the Year Tour, his first international run, from January to March 2017 and his Elevated Tour, from September to November 2017.
 Sanchez released his debut EP, Elevated, on August 4, 2017.
 He also released the Christmas song "It Ain't Christmas Without You".

 Leroy's most viewed video on his YouTube channel is his cover of Adele's "Hello" with over 54 million views.

 In 2018, he released his a single called "Preacher".
 Following Preacher in 2020, he released his first Spanish single "Miedo" along with an official acoustic version.
 On November 11, 2020, he released a Christmas EP called The Greatest Gift.

 He composed the song "Voy a quedarme" alongside Blas Cantó, Dangelo and Dan Hammond for the Eurovision Song Contest 2021, which was sung by Blas Cantó representing Spain.
 Following this, he released an English version of the song called "I'll Stay".

-On 24th September 2021, Leroy released a song called "Out My Way" and a few weeks later he released "Proud", one of his most personal songs.
-On 19th November 2021, Leroy released an EP called Standby with five songs: "Out My Way", "Proud", "River Lie", "Save This Love" and "Stay for A While".
+On 24 September 2021, Leroy released a song called "Out My Way" and a few weeks later he released "Proud", one of his most personal songs.
+On 19 November 2021, Leroy released an EP called Standby with five songs: "Out My Way", "Proud", "River Lie", "Save This Love" and "Stay for A While".

-In 2021, Sanchez was one of the songwriters for the song "SloMo", sang by Chanel, which represented Spain for the Eurovision Song Contest 2022.
+In 2021, Sanchez was one of the songwriters for the song "SloMo", sung by Chanel, which represented Spain for the Eurovision Song Contest 2022.

+On April 4, 2025, Leroy released his debut studio album, Sorry For The Chaos.